DuvanSGF/Django-with-Admin-LTE/readme.md

 ----

 ## Requirements
-* Django
+* Django.
-Your is download-project and you konw all about django Installation.
+* Your is download-project and you konw all about django Installation.

 ## Installation